minaburo/archi/lpwan-architecture.md

 Typically, an LPWAN network topology is star-oriented, which means that all packets between the same source-destination pair follow the same path from/to a central point.
-In that model, highly constrained Devices (Dev) exchange information with LPWAN Application Servers (Apps) through a central Network Gateway (NGW), which can be powered and is typically a lot less constrained than the Devices.
+In that model, highly constrained Devices (Dev) exchange information with LPWAN Application Servers (App) through a central Network Gateway (NGW), which can be powered and is typically a lot less constrained than the Devices.
-Because devices embed built-in applications, the traffic flows to be compressed are known in advance and the location of the C/D and F/R functions (e.g., at the Dev and NGW), and the associated rules, can be pre provisionned in the network .
+Because Devices embed built-in applications, the traffic flows to be compressed

 Then again, SCHC is very generic and its applicability is not limited to star-oriented deployments and/or to use cases where applications are very static